Elton John 2006 European Tour

 The 2006 European Tour was a concert tour by Elton John.
-After completing a string of dates in Las Vegas with the Red Piano shows Elton and the band travelled tour Europe.
+After completing a string of dates in Las Vegas with the Red Piano shows John and the band travelled tour Europe.

-Tour
+Overview

 The tour only visited four European countries: Ireland, England, Germany and France.
 The majority of the seventeen concerts were performed in England.

-Elton later returned to Europe after performing more Red Piano concerts.
-Elton and the band visited Lithuania and Poland.
+John later returned to Europe after performing more Red Piano concerts.
+John and the band visited Lithuania and Poland.